tayapro/woofspot/README.md

 With a focus on simplicity and usability, Woofspot offers features like:

 -   Creating, editing, viewing, and deleting events
 -   Browsing and searching for events
 -   Leaving reviews and ratings for past events
 -   Engaging with events through likes and reservations

 Built using Django, Woofspot combines robust functionality with a clean, responsive design.
 Tools like Cloudinary, Bootstrap, and Rive ensure smooth performance and an engaging user experience.
-Hosted on Heroku, the platform is reliable and accessible to users around the globe.
+Hosted on VPS, the platform is reliable and accessible to users around the globe.

 ## User Demographics

 Woofspot is tailored for anyone who loves pets and wants to be part of a vibrant community.
 Here’s who will benefit most:

 -   Pet Owners: Looking for dog meetups, pet-friendly outings, or training sessions.
 -   Event Organizers: Planning and managing gatherings for pet lovers.
 -   Pet Enthusiasts: Animal lovers who want to participate in pet-friendly events, even if they don’t own a pet.

 The platform is designed to be intuitive and accessible, making it easy for users of all experience levels to explore events and connect with others.